jaimeteb/chatto/docs/channels.md

 ### Twilio

-Similarly, connect your bot to [Twilio](https://www.twilio.com/messaging-api) by adding your credentials to the file or by setting the corresponding environment variables (`TWILIO_ACCOUNT_SID`, etc.).
+Similarly, connect your bot to [Twilio](https://www.twilio.com/messaging-api) by adding your credentials to the file or by setting the corresponding environment variables (`CHATTO_CHN_TWILIO_ACCOUNT_SID`, etc.).

 You must set the webhooks to the `/channels/twilio` endpoint in order to receive messages.